Support Home Game Builder Components Guide

 You can also choose to allow time limits to also advance the screen, while still preventing responses from advancing the screen.
 You can do this by using an Advance - Time Limit component.

 The Advance - Response component controls how the screen advances when a response is received.
-By default, the screen will advance when the first repsonse is received.
+By default, the screen will advance when the first response is received.
 You can use this component to only advance the screen when a specific response is received.
 You can directly enter this into the Response field of the component, or you can bind the response to the spreadsheet, if you want the response to vary trial by trial.

 Alternatively, the Time Limit component or Click To Continue will continue to advance the screen when using this component.